-Extracting Cancer Phenotypes from Electronic Health Records - Tapping the power of unstructured data
+Extracting Cancer Phenotypes from Radiology Reports and Clinical Records - Tapping the power of unstructured data

 According to the World Health Organization (WHO), cancer is a large group of diseases that can start in almost any organ or tissue of the body.
 The disease initiates when abnormal cells grow uncontrollably, going beyond their boundaries and invading other organs.
 WHO claims that in 2018, cancer was the second leading cause of death, with 9.6 million people falling prey to the lethal disease.
 Cancer persists with no formidable solution to the ailment, resulting in unfavorable physical, emotional, and financial strain on individuals, communities, and the healthcare system.

 New knowledge emerging in cancer biology and deep learning enabled us to step into this rapidly evolving domain.
 Genomic profiling is prevalent; however, it is crucial to correlate cancer genomic and phenotypic data to understand cancer behavior fully.
 Cancer phenotype information includes tumor morphology (e.g., histopathologic diagnosis), laboratory results (e.g., gene amplification status), specific tumor behaviors (e.g., metastasis), and response to treatment (e.g., the effect of a chemotherapeutic agent on tumor volume).

 Phenotypic information is contained in the clinicians' notes, usually free text.
 This unstructured information is not amenable to computational analysis, therefore, could not be used for research related to cancer phenotyping.
 Transforming these free text fields into practical, quantified data remains a challenging problem due to the lack of standardization.
 To solve these problems, we propose to develop a Natural Language Processing (NLP) based intelligent tool that can extract the cancer phenotype information from clinical notes, which are ubiquitous but unstructured data sources.